tobiasdavidveiga/tobiasdavidveiga/README.md

 ### Mathematics
 - **Book of Proof** - Richard Hammack
   Clear introduction to mathematical proofs and logical reasoning.

+- **How to Prove It** - Daniel Velleman
+  Interactive approach to learning mathematical proofs, great for self-learners.

 ### Personal Development
 - **How to Win Friends and Influence People** - Dale Carnegie